 Unless you get lucky and get it right the first time (which is what you want!), you may have to pull yourself together a few times before you can successfully bend the EMT conduit to perfection.
 Not to worry!

 Here are some general tips for adjusting the curve:

 - It is always helpful to practice on a piece of scrap conduit before embarking on a new construction project.

 - Be aware that the bender’s handle was designed for real life (that is, for those who make mistakes).
 As the handle is slightly wider than the tube itself, it is possible to insert it inside to adjust the curve manually.

 - Be aware that some conduit will bend back slightly even after curving it with a bender.
 This is normal.
 Apply a second pressure to correct this imbalance.

 - Understand that if the curve is still not to your liking, the problem may not be you, but the difference in the level of your floor…it just took some pressure off you, right?

-Bending EMT conduit: a true story
+Bending EMT conduit: True stories

 Ryan, a DIYer from the community, built a structure to start seedlings, and since he used a bending technique to bend our tubes, we believe his project is noteworthy!